💡 Key Takeaways:

 In-Counter Scanners

-The big glass laser scanners that you see at the supermarket are referred to as “in-counter scanners.”
-Built right into the cashier’s counter, they are best suited for conveyor belt situations in which a large number of items are being scanned in a row.
+The big glass laser scanners you see at the supermarket are called “in-counter scanners.”
+Built right into the cashier’s counter, they are best suited for conveyor belt situations where many items are scanned in a row.

 Omnidirectional Scanners

-The employee or self-checkout customer can simply wave the item barcode past the scanner without having to perfectly line it up.
+The employee or self-checkout customer can wave the item barcode past the scanner without lining it up perfectly.
 Having this capability facilitates a much faster and easier scanning process and shorter checkout time.

 Smart Scanners

-The latest development in scanner technology are mini-computers that have camera capture capabilities along with memory, wifi, and inventory applications.
-These portable smart scanners can do end-of-day (EOD) batches and perform many functions that sync to your POS or inventory management system
+The latest scanner technology developments are mini-computers with camera capture capabilities, memory, Wi-Fi, and inventory applications.
+These portable smart scanners can perform end-of-day (EOD) batches and perform many functions that sync to your POS or inventory management system.

-They can also use LTE or memory storage to portably scan tickets outside of a concert venue, theme park, or vineyard far away from POS terminals.
+They can also use LTE or memory storage to scan tickets portably outside a concert venue, theme park, or vineyard far from POS terminals.

 Find The Right Barcode Scanner With KORONA POS

 Barcode scanners are an integral part of your company’s POS system.
-Reach out to KORONA POS today, and we will work with you to optimize your inventory management and streamline your checkout processes with the best scanner for your business.
+Contact KORONA POS today, and we will work with you to optimize your inventory management and streamline your checkout processes with the best scanner for your business.

 When you scan a barcode what happens?

-The scanner captures the barcode either by light reflection or by camera, binarizes the code and then decodes it into meaningful data for the software or POS it is connected to.
+The scanner captures the barcode either by light reflection or camera, binarizes the code, and then decodes it into meaningful data for the software or POS it connects to.

 Do barcode scanners read the black or white bars?

-Depending on the type and capability, barcode scanners read both traditional one-dimensional (1D) bars, and/or two-dimensional (2D) bars such as QR codes.
+Depending on the type and capability, barcode scanners read traditional one-dimensional (1D) bars and/or two-dimensional (2D) bars such as QR codes.

 What method is used to read a barcode?

-There are three main methods to barcode scanning: laser, CCD (charge-centered device), and camera-based.
-The most commonly used scanners are lasers that relay light back into the device to read the black and white spaces in the barcode.
+There are three primary methods of barcode scanning: laser, CCD (charge-centered device), and camera-based.
+The most commonly used scanners are lasers that relay light back into the device to read the black-and-white spaces in the barcode.
 The CCD style is similar but uses a series of small LED lights.
 Finally, the newest technology uses digital camera algorithms to capture and analyze the barcode.

 How do mobile barcode scanners work?